Pregnancy and newborn

 If you are currently pregnant there are several ways in which you can get the whooping cough (pertussis) vaccine.
 You can:

 • Visit one of the mobile vaccination clinics across LLR.
 Mobile vaccination clinics offer all eligible people the opportunity to get vaccinated without booking an appointment and to walk-in when suitable for them.
-To view a full list of upcoming clinics, visit: leicesterleicestershireandrutland.icb.nhs.uk/vaccinations/
+To view a full list of upcoming clinics, visit: www.leicesterleicestershireandrutland.icb.nhs.uk/how-to-get-your-vaccine/

 • Attend one of the open access vaccination clinics in the antenatal departments at either the Leicester Royal Infirmary or the Leicester General Hospital every weekday, 9:00am until 4:30pm.